-All items under the consent calendar are considered to be routine and are approved by one motion.
-There will be no separate discussion of these items unless a member of the Board, audience, or staff request a specific item removed after the motion to approve the Consent Calendar.
+All items under the Consent Calendar are considered to be routine and will be approved by one motion.
+There will be no separate discussion of these items unless a member of the Board, Audience, or Staff request a specific item removed after the motion to approve the Consent Calendar.

-1. Minutes of the Board of Directors Meeting, April 26, 2023 (W & R)

-Recommendation: Approve draft minutes

-2. Treasurer's Report - Quarter Ending March 31, 2023 (W & R)

-Recommendation: Receive and file

-3. Annual Paving Services Agreement Amendment with Sierra National Asphalt (R)
+- 1. Minutes of the Board of Directors Meeting, April 26, 2023 (W & R) Recommendation: Approve draft minutes - 2.
+Treasurer's Report Quarter Ending March 31, 2023 (W & R) Recommendation: Receive and file - 3.
+Annual Paving Services Agreement Amendment with Sierra National Asphalt (R) Recommendation: To authorize and approve Amendment #5 to the Annual Paving Services agreement with Sierra National Asphalt for FY 2022/23 - 4.
+Air Release Valve Replacement Program, 2022/2023 (R)

-Recommendation: To authorize and approve Amendment #5 to the Annual Paving Services agreement with Sierra National Asphalt for FY 2022/23 to Navajo Pipelines, Inc., for the construction of the Air Release

-4. Air Release Valve Replacement Program, 2022/2023 (R)
+Recommendation: To authorize and approve the award of a construction contract to Navajo Pipelines, Inc., for the construction of the Air Release Valve Replacement Program 2022/2023 Project